roseeng/XamarinLab/README.md

 # XamarinLab
-Toying arounf with Xamarin and BLE
+Toying around with Xamarin and BLE